mj-will/nessai-pycbc-testing/README.md

 `multiprocessing-test` just uses the default pool from pycbc.

 `multiprocessing-test-mpi` uses MPI instead of the default pool.

+## Resume test

+Test that it's possible to resume the sampler.
+This test forces the sampler to finish before reaching the stopping criterion and then resumes it.

 ## BBH injection tests